chanchal430/G2B5_Project-3_Python-for-DS/README.md

    2. The parameter of the dataset is: Loan ID,gender, married, dependents,education, self_employed,  applicant_income,
                            coapplicant_income, loan_amount, loan_amount_term, credit_history, property_area

-## Machine learning Model: It is built using '.ipynb' file from jupyter notebook.
+## Machine learning Model:
+   - It is built using '.ipynb' file from jupyter notebook.
-## Prediction observations: it is built using flask web framework and virtual enviroment aqs well.
+## Prediction observations:
+   - it is built using flask web framework and virtual enviroment aqs well.
-## For reference and evidences one document file is attached with the project directory named 'Python_Project3_HouseLoanPricePredictionWebApplication_Evidences'.
+## For reference and evidences:
+ - one document file is attached with the project directory named 'Python_Project3_HouseLoanPricePredictionWebApplication_Evidences'.
  - The Project creeated from flask is in zip folder kindly compress it before use.
  - Direction to run the application is also provided in the evidence folder.